Alston: it's steep, unique and chock-full of charm!

 Epiacum Roman Fort

 Along the way, you'll find educational information panels as well as a Family Clue Trail.
 The walk to the top of the fort is a little steep, but the reward comes in spectacular views of the North Pennines.
 Keep an eye out for wildlife too; the site is home to a manner of small creatures including hares, curlews and skylarks.
+When you've finished your walk, treat yourself to something tasty at the farm shop and cafe.

 If you’re partial to a bit of local history, have a look at our blog featuring historical sites in Cumbria.